 Families During Life in Ancient Egypt

 The concept of family was very important during life in ancient Egypt.
-Most of the marriages in Egypt were arranged by the parents and girls were usually married around the age of 12 and boys at the age of 15.
+Most of the marriages in Egypt were arranged by the parents; girls were usually married around the age of 12 and boys at the age of 15.
 Girls would stay at home and learn from their mother, while the boys would train in the profession of their fathers and uncles.
-Also, most marriages were polygamous with the husband having several wives, one of the wives was considered a chief wife who was considered higher than the other ones.
+Also, most marriages were polygamous with the husband having several wives; one of the wives was considered a chief wife who was higher than the other ones.
 Divorce also existed in life in ancient Egypt but it was highly rare because the Egyptians were committed to the sanctity of family unity.
 An unmarried man was seen to be incomplete and boys were advised to marry as soon as possible.
-The structure of the family is very simple as the wife is the mistress of the house that looks after all the household and the husband work outside the home to earn enough money to feed his family.
+The structure of the family is very simple as the wife is the mistress of the house that looks after all the household and the husband work outside the home to earn enough money to provide for his family.

 The Role of Women in Life in Ancient Egypt